presented by Cynthia N. Potter

 This course provides participants with an overview of the visual system and its development, definitions of blindness and low vision/partial sight, and the incidence of visual impairments.
 Components of visual screening and examination are presented and relevance of test results to physical therapy treatment is discussed.

-Cindy Potter, PT, MS, DPT, has worked with children and adults with intellectual and developmental disabilities in many different practice settings, including early intervention, outpatient, preschool, school, community-based settings, and ICF/MR facilities for 39 years.
-She earned a B.S. in biology and English writing from Allegheny College, M.S. in Health Related Professions (Developmental Disabilities track) from the University of Pittsburgh, and Doctor of Physical Therapy degree from Slippery Rock University.
-She is a former Associate Professor and Chair of the Graduate School of Physical Therapy at Slippery Rock University.
-She currently serves as Chairman of the State Board of Physical Therapy in Pennsylvania and is in her third term on the licensure board.
+Cindy Potter, PT, MS, DPT, has worked with children and adults with intellectual and developmental disabilities in many different practice settings, including early intervention, outpatient, preschool, school, community-based settings, and ICF/IDD facilities for 39 years.
+She earned a BS in biology and English writing from Allegheny College, an MS in health-related professions (developmental disabilities track) from the University of Pittsburgh, and a Doctor of Physical Therapy degree from Slippery Rock University.
+She is a former associate professor and chair of the Graduate School of Physical Therapy at Slippery Rock University.
+She currently serves as chairman of the State Board of Physical Therapy in Pennsylvania and is in her third term on the licensure board.
 She has presented internationally and has published in peer-reviewed journals.
 With a strong interest in global health, she has served on 20 medical missions and is the president of the non-profit Honduras Hope Mission, Inc.